jcabrera/AlexaJokes/tutorial2.md

     1. If you already have a regular Amazon account, try signing in with that.
 If you have an Echo or other Alexa device, the best idea is to use the Amazon account that already "owns" that device.
 But if that's not possible or appropriate, you can use another one.
 If you don't have an Amazon account at all, click `Create your Amazon Developer account`
     1. For new accounts, enter your name, e-mail address, and a good password.
 For convenience, it may be best to use the same e-mail address you used for your AWS account (including any dots in the name).
 It is not required, though.
 Then hit `Continue`.
     1. *Since I already have an account, I need to document this when one of you goes through it.*  Complete the rest of the Amazon Developer account setup, and if you're not signed in when that's done, sign in like above

+## Create and configure the Alexa skill

-1. Next, create an Alexa skill:
+1. Next, create an Alexa skill
     1. Click `Alexa` on the main developer dashboard screen
     1. Mouse over `Your Alexa Consoles` on the top right, then click `Skills`
     1. Click `Create Skill`